meet-gagan/meet-gagan/README.md

  'Oh no, I forgot to save my browser history!'👾 <br>
  <h3>What is your Wi-Fi password?</h3> <br>
  Mission Impossible!💨<br>
-<h3>How long do you think you'd survive in a zombie apocalypse?</h3> <br>
-Oh, I've already planned my zombie apocalypse survival strategy.
-I'll just blend in by walking like a zombie – it's called the 'Undead Shuffle'<br>
 <h3>Do you sleep with lights on or off?</h3> <br>
 I sleep with the lights off, because even darkness needs a break from me! <br>
 <h3>Are you scared of horror movies?</h3> <br>